Learn how to set up your account, organize Lessons, and add your students.

 At the top of the page is a very large, six-digit code.
 This is the unique Class code that your students will use to join this specific Class.

-On your first day of class, direct your students to go to www.stileapp.com/join and enter the Class code into the text box on that page.
+On your first day with your students, direct the students to go to www.stileapp.com/join and enter the Class code into the text box on that page.
 They will each be prompted enter their email address next, and then they will be guided through creating an account if they are brand new to Stile.
 If they have a Stile account tied to their email address already, then they'll be asked to enter their password to log in.
 They can reset their password if it's been forgotten over the holidays!

 Whew, you made it!
 You should now have your Subject all set up and ready to teach your first Lesson.

-Note: If you'd like to keep a printed reference to this guide for later, download the Getting Started Guide PDF here.
+Note: If you'd like to keep a printed reference to this guide for later, download the Getting Started Guide PDF, or the more comprehensive Stile Guide PDF.

 or go back to Pt 1: What Stile can do for you